 \section{Conclusion}

-In conclusion, we find that validation perplexity serves as a strong indicator of OPT models' behavior, regardless of model sizes.
-Large models, with more computation and a larger capacity, reproduce small models' behavior, and unlock new phenomena and capabilities as validation perplexity further decreases.
-Some edge cases exist where models behave differently, sometimes even in opposite directions, such as the perplexity of the texts generated by contrasting two models.
-This indicates that the underlying model distributions are not entirely identical at the same perplexity level.
+To summarize, our study demonstrates that validation perplexity is a reliable indicator of the behavior of OPT models, regardless of their sizes.
+Larger models, with increased computational power and capacity, exhibit behavior similar to that of smaller models while also unlocking new phenomena and capabilities as validation perplexity decreases further.
+However, there are certain exceptional cases where models behave differently, sometimes even in opposite directions, such as in the perplexity of texts generated by contrasting two models.
+This suggests that the underlying model distributions are not entirely identical at the same perplexity level.

-With more open-sourced model checkpoints available,\footnote{\url{https://github.com/EleutherAI/pythia}} studying training trajectories could be an accessible and effective way for interpreting language model behaviors.
-The techniques we propose can be extended to analyze language models trained with different resources and procedures, and we also leave open questions for future work, such as understanding the double-descent phenomenon more in-depth.
+The availability of a larger number of open-sourced model checkpoints, such as those provided by ~\citet{biderman2023pythia}, offers opportunities for interpreting language model behaviors through the analysis of training trajectories.
+The techniques we propose can be extended to analyze language models trained using different resources and methodologies.
+Additionally, we leave open questions for future research, such as further exploring the phenomenon of double-descent more in-depth.